mui/material-ui/docs/src/pages/guides/classname-generator/classname-generator.md

 <p class="description">Configure classname generation at build time.</p>

-This API is introduced in `@mui/material` (v5.1) as a replacement of [`createGenerateClassName`](/styles/api/#creategenerateclassname-options-class-name-generator) which is deprecated.
+This API is introduced in `@mui/material` (v5.1) as a replacement of deprecated [`createGenerateClassName`](/styles/api/#creategenerateclassname-options-class-name-generator).

+> ⚠️ **Note**: this API is in unstable stage which might be changed in the future.

+## Global classname prefix

-By default, MUI generate global className for each component slot.
+By default, MUI generate global classname for each component slot.
 For example:

 ```js
 import Button from '@mui/material/Button';